taewookim02/todos/README.md

 ## Todos:

 1. change bottom btn to New Todo + on mobile when todo screen is open
+2. on window resize, the new Todo + is still there
-2. Main nav item styling
+3. Main nav item styling
-3. todo-container styling
+4. todo-container styling
-4. todo checkbox styling
+5. todo checkbox styling
-5. typography
+6. typography
-6. colors
+7. colors
-7. handle dropon on nav item (div ok, its child not ok)
+8. handle dropon on nav item (div ok, its child not ok)
-8. main nav item emoticons
+9. main nav item emoticons
-9. responsive
+10. responsive
-10. refactor js
+11. refactor js

 ## Use case scenarios